DevoInc/python-sdk/docs/api/api.md

 - destination: Destination options, see Documentation for more info
 - stream: Stream queries or not
 - pragmas: pragmas por query: {"user": "Username", "app_name": "app name", "comment": "This query is for x"}
     - All pragmas are optional
+- keepAliveToken: KeepAlive token for long responses queries, see specific Section in this document for more info

 ```python
 from devo.api import Client, ClientConfig